thermokarst/jwt/README.md

 }
 j, err := jwt.New(config)
 ```

+You can also customize the field names by specifying `IdentityField` and
+`VerifyField` in the `Config` struct, if you want the credentials to be
+something other than `"email"` and `"password"`.

 Once the middleware is instantiated, create a route for users to generate a JWT
 at.